National Football League

 Here is what to know about the Super Bowl oddsboard:

 The Defending Champs: Consider the up and down nature of the Eagles' season so far.
-Now at 11-5, they started off 4-0, then lost two in a row, then won four in a row, then lost three in a row, and have now won their last three.
+They started off 4-0, then lost two in a row, then won four in a row, then lost three in a row, won three in a row, and closed out the season with a loss against the Commanders— with most of their starters not suiting up in the season finale.
 Philly's latest win came in Week 17, on the road against Buffalo.
-In that game, it held the Bills to just six points in a 13-6 victory.
-The Eagles have already claimed the NFC East, and are now just vying for the No. 2 seed in the NFC.
+In that game, the Eagles held the Bills to just six points in a 13-6 victory.
+The Eagles claimed the NFC East and are the No. 3 seed, hosting the 49ers on Sunday in the Wild Card.
 When it comes to winning the Big Game in consecutive years, other than the Chiefs going back-to-back in 2022 and 2023, winning two in a row is a feat seldom accomplished in the Super Bowl era.
 New England won the Super Bowl in 2003 and 2004.
 Before that, the Broncos won in 1997 and 1998, and the Cowboys won in 1993 and 1994.
 The Niners went back-to-back in 1988 and 1989; the Steelers won in 1974 and 1975, and then again in 1978 and 1979.
 The Dolphins won in 1972 and 1973, and the Packers won in 1966 and 1967.

 Want great stories delivered right to your inbox?
 Create or log in to your FOX Sports account, and follow leagues, teams and players to receive a personalized newsletter daily!